 Alexia Akbay // Cofounder + CEO

-Alexia is a Master’s candidate in environmental health sciences at the Yale School of Public Health.
-Her current focus is in green chemistry with ongoing research on the endocrinology implications of petroleum-sourced consumer products.
-She is a founding member of the Yale Blockchain Initiative and Yale Openlab associate as a proponent for sustainable and transparent supply chains in enabling a net-zero economy.
-Alexia received her B.S. from New York University in chemistry and global public health where she conducted research on food security and nutrition at NYU Langone Medical Center.
+Alexia’s research focus is in green chemistry with ongoing research on the endocrinology implications of petroleum-sourced consumer products.
+In 2018, she was one of 20 candidates nominated for the Pritzker Emerging Environmental Genius Award.
+She is a founding member of the Yale Blockchain Initiative and as a proponent for sustainable and transparent supply chains in enabling a net-zero economy.
+She will receive an MPH in environmental public health in May 2018 and holds a B.S. from New York University in chemistry and global public health where she conducted research on food security and nutrition at NYU Langone Medical Center.

 Jonathan Simonds // CTO